 An infant gorilla named Willie B. joined Zoo Atlanta in 1961 and became the zoo’s most beloved resident.
 The zoo became privatized in the 1980s, which led to further improvements in the facilities.
-Willie B. passed away at the age of 42.
-In 2013, two panda cubs were born, making them some of the first to be born in captivity.
+Willie B. passed away at the age of 42 but is memorialized with a statue.

 Zoo Atlanta is located at 800 Cherokee Ave SE, Atlanta, GA 30315.
 It is open daily from 9:30 am to 5:30 pm, but may depend on the season.
 Parking is available for free on-site, as well as free street parking in Grant Park.

-Ticket prices start at $24.99 for adults and $18.99 for children, with discounts for seniors, college students, and military.
+Ticket prices start at $24.99 for adults and $18.99 for children, with discounts for seniors, college students, and the military.
 Zoo Atlanta is included in the Atlanta CityPASS and there are special ticket prices for the Library Pass program.
 Get your Zoo Atlanta Admission before you go.